-- The Township does not track permits by hazard area. - Critical facilities in the Township do not have back-up power to maintain continuity of operations in the event of an emergency. - Portions of the Township are at high risk to the wildfire hazard. - The Township knows that there are repetitive loss properties located in the Township boundaries that need flood hazard mitigation alternatives. - Residents and businesses in the Township may not be aware of risk reduction methods to minimize the impacts of hazards and disaster events.
+- Critical facilities in the Township do not have back-up power to maintain continuity of operations in the event of an emergency. - Portions of the Township are at high risk to the wildfire hazard. - Residents and businesses in the Township may not be aware of risk reduction methods to minimize the impacts of hazards and disaster events.